PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Using-IDisposables.md

 }
 ```

-If only 1 disposable could be defined in each block it might be nice to support a `using ()` expression without an expression body like:
+If only 1 disposable could be defined in each block it might be nice to support a `using ()` expression without an expression body like so that the subsequent vars do not need to be indented:

 ```powershell
 using ($var1 = ...)